ybai-nlp/MCLAS/README.md

 Some codes are borrowed from PreSumm (https://github.com/nlpyang/PreSumm).

-[toc]

 ## Environments

 Python version: This code is in Python3.7

-Package Requirements: torch==1.1.0 transformers tensorboardX multiprocess pyrouge
+Package Requirements: torch==1.1.0, transformers, tensorboardX, multiprocess, pyrouge

 Needs few changes to be compatible with torch 1.4.0~1.8.0, mainly tensor type (bool) bugs.